-Sommerfeld et al. (2007) states that gossip facilitates the level of reciprocity and contributes to group dynamics.
-However, this research found that job-related gossip not only predicted employee cynicism, but also mediated the relationship between psychological contract violation and employee cynicism.
-Another finding was that both abusive supervision and psychological contract violation predicted job-related gossip.
-Based on these findings, the authors suggest that managers should be cautious about job-related gossip in the workplace, as such gossip affects their workforce and causes cynical behaviour amongst employees.
-If applicable, a clear HR policy or practice should be implemented to reduce the occurrence of job-related gossip in the workplace.
+Sommerfeld, Krambeck, Semmann, and Milinski (2007) state that gossip facilitates the level of reciprocity and contributes to group dynamics.
+However, this research found that JRG not only predicted ECN but also mediated the relationship between PCV and ECN.
+Another finding was that both AS and PCV predicted JRG.
+Based on these findings, the authors suggest that managers should be cautious about JRG in the workplace, as such gossip affects their workforce and causes cynical behaviour amongst employees.
+If applicable, a clear HR policy or practice should be implemented to reduce the occurrence of JRG in the workplace.
 If this policy or practice is not applicable, at least, a work ethos of anti-job gossip should be created, promoted and sustained.

-Managers and team leaders need to pay more attention to their own supervision and managerial style, as the research findings have shown that employees' experiences of abusive supervision showed a strong effect on job-related gossip and non-job-related gossip.
-Therefore, the authors suggest that managers and team leaders may use existent appraisal systems (e.g., PDR, annual reviewing process) to analyse their own supervision and managerial style.
+Managers and team leaders need to pay more attention to their own supervision and managerial style, as the research findings have shown that employees' experiences of AS showed a strong effect on JRG and NJG.
+Therefore, the authors suggest that managers and team leaders may use existent appraisal systems (e.g. personal development review (PDR), annual reviewing process) to analyse their own supervision and managerial style.
 If any inappropriate or uncomfortable styles of management were discovered or commented on by the employees, managers and team leaders should be directed towards management and supervision training, so that they are equipped with the latest management skills and, more practically, lead and support their employees and teams in an appropriate and effective manner.

-This research found that psychological contract violation predicted job-related gossip, and that job-related gossip predicted employee cynicism, the authors make two specific suggestions to general HR practitioners.
+This research found that PCV predicted JRG, and that JRG predicted ECN.
+The authors make two specific suggestions to general HR practitioners.
 The first suggestion concerns the recruitment of new employees.
 Apart from the job specification, an additional role analysis should be provided in the recruitment policy and/or application package.
-With such information in mind, the prospect employees can stand in a better position to analyse whether they fit the role, e.g. the job content/demands, the people they are going to work with, and the organisation they are going to work for.
+With such information in mind, the prospect employees can stand in a better position to analyse whether they fit the role, e.g. the job content/demands, the people they are going to work with and the organisation they are going to work for.
 The second suggestion is for the management of current employees.
 Managers and team leaders may wish to use different occasions to observe and investigate the expectation and needs from their employees.
 These occasions may include, for instance, appraisal schemes, monthly team meetings, department away days and other formal and informal events.
 It is our hope that these two suggestions may form the best synergy to improve the mutual understanding between the organisation, managers and employees and, ultimately, contribute to the employees' psychological contract towards their organisations.